fotonick/hciparse/README.md

 COMND Reset
 ```

 Parse a HCI event packet.
-We need to specify HCI type as described in the uart example.
+We need to specify HCI type as described in the HCI UART example.

 ```python
 >>> import btsnoop.bt.hci as hci